Analog electronics, Digital electronics, Hobby, Projects

 These are the schematics and printed circuit of monostable respectively.

 R3 and R4 limit collector current and R2 protects BC548BP_2 from heating and limits base current.
-Pressing the button, LED will stay on for a period of time before turns off.
+Pressing the button, the LED will stay on for a period of time before turning off.

 Bistable multivibrators

 In this bistable multivibrator, a transistor stays cut and another saturated or vice versa.
-When SET input goes to low level, T1 stays in cut and D1 LED turns on because voltage is in high level in T1’s collector.
+When SET input goes to low level, T1 stays in cut and D1 LED turns on because the voltage is at a high level in T1’s collector.
 While T2 conducts and D2 LED stays off.
-If RESET stays in low level, T2 enters in cut, D2 turns on and T1 saturates.
+If RESET stays at a low level, T2 enters in cut, D2 turns on and T1 saturates.

-In video below, outputs change with high level (H) pulse.
+In the video below, outputs change with high level (H) pulse.

-In practice, in the circuit at beginning of topic, transistors operate independent of each other, outputs can stay both in high or low level.
+In practice, in the circuit at the beginning of topic, transistors operate independently of each other, and outputs can stay both at high or low levels.
 A flip-flop doesn’t work that way.
 This bistable was made to behave more realistically like a flip-flop.
-If S1 is closed, two output can stay in equal states of low or high.
-With S1 open, will behave like the circuit in video above.
+If S1 is closed, two outputs can stay in equal states of low or high.
+With S1 open, will behave like the circuit in the video above.

 About Pedro Ney Stroski